zzzprojects/docs/learndapper.com/pages/dapper-query/index.md

 ---
 title: Dapper Querying - Learn How to Use Query Method With Dapper
-description: Dapper allows querying one or multiple rows and automatically map all the retrieved result to your model type.
+description: Dapper allows querying one or multiple rows and automatically mapping  all the retrieved results to your model type.
 Learn more about available querying options.
 canonical: /dapper-query
 status: Published
-lastmod: 2025-06-15
+lastmod: 2025-07-10
 ---

 # Querying Data With Dapper